Uber paid 20-year-old Florida man to keep data breach secret: Sources

 Some companies choose not to report more aggressive intrusions to authorities on the grounds that it can be easier and more effective to negotiate directly with hackers in order to limit any harm to customers.

-Uber's US$100,000 payout and silence on the matter at the time was extraordinary under such a programme, according to Luta Security founder Katie Moussouris, a former HackerOne executive.
+Uber's US$100,000 payout and silence on the matter at the time was extraordinary under such a program, according to Luta Security founder Katie Moussouris, a former HackerOne executive.

 "If it had been a legitimate bug bounty, it would have been ideal for everyone involved to shout it from the rooftops," Moussouris said.